 Where to see dolphins in the wild

-Don’t fuel the demand for animal cruelty at Sea World.
-If you want to see dolphins, see them in the wild where they belong.
+Love dolphins but don’t want to fuel the demand for animal cruelty at Sea World.
+Then there are many places in Australia to see dolphins in the wild where they belong.

 So, with that in mind, here are some of the locations where you can see dolphins in the wild; exhibiting their natural behaviours, rather than unnatural circus tricks they’ve been forced to learn.
 Where they are free to come and go as they please.
 And free to engage with humans on their own terms.

-- Off the rocks at North Bondi (even Bondi in general, early morning)
+- North Bondi, NSW (even Bondi in general, early morning)

-- Noosa (at sunset, they’re nearly always there and, even better, if you go kayaking at sunset, you can kayak with dolphins!)
+- Noosa, QLD (at sunset, they’re nearly always there and, even better, if you go kayaking at sunset, you can kayak with dolphins!)

-- Rainbow Beach and Hervey Bay (remember: where there are whales, there are dolphins!)
+- Rainbow Beach and Hervey Bay, QLD (remember: where there are whales, there are dolphins!)

 Sea World likes to create the impression that its dolphins have been rescued and rehabilitated.
 But most of them were bred into a lifetime of captivity to provide entertainment.